Posted by dobkun | January 17, 2018

 The original 2004 Bacon images are among my favorite Murakami representations.
 They reference Bacon in a non-literal way, and the Murakami George reintroduces the ‘tiny relative to other characters scaled’ Dob character seen in Murakami’s Kerotan print from 2001.
 Ultimately, the silkscreen versions of Homage to Bacon are my favorites in the series–the gold and platinum backgrounds make the white Dob’s really pop.
 Admittedly the silkscreens are not very accessible prints at around $5,000 each, although worth it if you can afford to hang over $10K on your walls.

 As for Murakami’s Study for Head of Isabel Rawsthorne and George Dyer 2016, I feel less partial to them.
-The loss of the anthropomorphic quality of the original series makes the new pieces feel somewhat grotesque–the new versions are too literal.
+Adherence to a more anthropomorphic version of the original series makes the new pieces feel somewhat grotesque–the new versions are too literal.
 The understated colors of the original Bacon masterpieces make them stylistically consistent and appealing; whereas the sunny Murakami palettes create a clash between Bacon’s more intuitive design.
 I think I will grow to appreciate the new versions over time— as abstractions they seem somewhat stronger than the Dob Bacons.
 Ultimately, many people, with more sophisticated pallets, seem to really dig the new versions of Bacon as the demand for the gold set is strong.

 In any event any combination of the Bacon pieces can add meaningful variety to your Murakami collection.
 Happy hunting!